httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Unlike the header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.

-Having two format to carry the initial priority signal brings the dilemma of choice.
+Having two mechanisms to carry the initial priority signal brings the dilemma of choice.
 A sender can use either signal and sending both is not prohibited.
 An endpoint that receives both signals can process them in any way it chooses but MUST NOT treat this as error.
 Endpoints are advised that sending conflicting